 timestamp: The time in seconds since midnight of January 1, 1970 UTC.

-signature: Verifies that the request was sent by Shopify.
-A hexadecimal encoded SHA-256 HMAC of the other parameters, split on the "&" character, unencoded, sorted, concatenated and using the applications Shared Secret as the HMAC key.
+signature: A hexadecimal encoded SHA-256 HMAC of the other parameters, split on the "&" character, that is used to verify that the request was sent by Shopify.
+The signature is unencoded, sorted, concatenated and uses the application's shared secret as the HMAC key.

-Content-Type: application/liquid set in its headers, Shopify will evaluate and render any Liquid code in the request's body in the context of the shop using the shop's theme.
-When used the right way, it can automatically make your app look like it belongs as part of the shop without any manual intervention.
+Content-Type: application/liquid set in its headers, then Shopify renders any Liquid code in the request body in the context of the shop using the shop's theme.
+Otherwise, the response is returned directly to the client.
+Also, any 30x redirects are followed.